 Imminent vs. Eminent | Pair of Words

-Difference between Eminent and Imminent | Eminent vs. Imminent
+Difference Between Eminent and Imminent | Eminent vs. Imminent

 Eminent and imminent are very confusing words in English because of their similarity in pronunciation and slight change in spellings.
 The difference of pronunciation in by only one vowel sound that is ‘E’ in eminent and ‘I’ in imminent.
 Due to similar pronunciation, these are homophones.
-In this article, we will discuss main difference between eminent and imminent and their correct use in a sentence.
+In this article, we will discuss the major difference between eminent and imminent and their correct use in a sentence.
 Let’s get started.

 Meaning of Eminent and Imminent

-Eminent: The word eminent refers to the something or a person distinguished/important/notable from others.
-The word Eminent is used for individuals
+Eminent: The word eminent refers to the something, or a person distinguished/important/notable from others.
+The word Eminent is used for individuals.

 Imminent: The word imminent means that something is about to happen very soon.
 The word imminent is generally used for situations.